-In the Carve a Silver Ring jewellery making workshop students are introduced to the ancient art of lost wax carving and finish the workshop with a polished sterling silver ring.
+In the Carve a Silver Ring jewellery making workshop students are introduced to the ancient art of lost wax carving and finish the workshop with a polished sterling silver ring at our Marrickvllie studio.

 Students experiment with a variety of wax working techniques and ultimately create a ring model in the wax that will be cast in metal, usually sterling silver.
 Students learn how to finish the casting and polish it ready to wear.

 Whether you have never made jewellery before or you are a seasoned jeweller wishing to add to your repertoire, this fun moderately paced workshop is designed to provide you with new skills and a unique piece of jewellery created by you.

 - $410 inc GST

 - Learn the inspiring skill of carving for casting

 - 2-Day Workshop over Two Weekends | 10 am to 4 pm